Irregular Tensor Low-Rank Representation for Hyperspectral Image Representation: Proposed Method

-The tensor nuclear norm in Definition 1 regularizes all singular values of tensor data equally, which is not a perfect approximation of the rank function \citep{efficient_of_nonconvex}.
-To achieve a better approximation of rank function, we introduce a non-convex tensor norm as defined as:
+The tensor nuclear norm in Definition \ref{definition_nuclear_norm} regularizes all singular values of tensor data equally, which is not a perfect approximation of the rank function \citep{theorem4}.
+To achieve a better approximation of rank function, we introduce a non-convex tensor norm \citep{ETRPCA} for a tensor $\mathcal{A} \in \mathbb{R}^{n_1 \times n_2 \times n_3}$ as defined as: